dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 .Net currently supports the [2019 draft standard](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00) for SameSite.
 Developers are able to programatically control the value of the SameSite header using the [HttpCookie.SameSite Property](/dotnet/api/system.web.httpcookie.samesite#System_Web_HttpCookie_SameSite).
 Setting this property to `Strict`, `Lax`, or `None` will result in those values being written on the network with the cookie.
 Setting it equal to `(SameSiteMode)(-1)` indicates that no SameSite header should be included on the network with the cookie.
-The [HttpCookie.Secure Property](/dotnet/api/system.web.httpcookie.secure) can be used to mark the cookie as `Secure` or not.
+The [HttpCookie.Secure Property](/dotnet/api/system.web.httpcookie.secure) (or 'requireSSL' in config files) can be used to mark the cookie as `Secure` or not.

 New `HttpCookie` instances will default to `SameSite=(SameSiteMode)(-1)` and `Secure=false`.
 These defaults can be overridden in the `system.web/httpCookies` configuration section, where the string "Unspecified" is a friendly configuration-only syntax for `(SameSiteMode)(-1)`.